filipsch/workshops/README.md

-# Talk: Introduction to R
+# Workshop: Introduction to R

-Concise introduction to R
+Live workshop to introduce the R language.